V. N. Rajasekharan Pillai

-V. N. Rajasekharan Pillai (born 20 October 1949) is the vice-chancellor of Somaiya Vidyavihar University and provost of Somaiya Vidyavihar, Pillai concurrently serves as the chancellor of the ICFAI University, Tripura.
+V. N. Rajasekharan Pillai (born 20 October 1949) is the vice-chancellor of Somaiya Vidyavihar University and provost of Somaiya Vidyavihar, Pillai concurrently serving as the chancellor of the ICFAI University, Tripura.
 He was president of Mewar University, Chiittorgarh, Rajasthan, India (2016–2018).

 Career

 Pillai is the Founder President of Human Development Foundation India, a Civil Society Organisation in the National Capital Region, New Delhi.

 He served as the executive vice-president of the Kerala State Council for Science, Technology and Environment, Govt of Kerala (2011–2014).
 Simultaneously, he held the positions of principal secretary, Science & Technology Dept. of the Govt. of Kerala, chairman of the Kerala Coastal Zone Management Authority, and the Kerala Biotechnology Commission.

 Prior to that, he was the vice-chancellor of the Indira Gandhi National Open University (IGNOU), New Delhi (2006–2011).
 He served as vice-chairman and chairman of the University Grants Commission, Govt of India, New Delhi, during the period 2002–2006.

-He was executive director of the National Assessment and Accreditaition Council (NAAC), Govt of India, during the period 2000–2002.
+He was executive director of the National Assessment and Accreditation Council (NAAC), Govt of India, during the period 2000–2002.

 Prior to that, Pillai was the vice-chancellor of the Mahatma Gandhi University, Kottayam, Govt of Kerala and held additional charge of the Cochin University of Science and Technology (1996–2000).

 In 2000, he was on a visiting research professor assignment in the University of Lausanne, Switzerland.

 From 1983 to 1996, Pillai worked in various academic and research executive positions in the Mahatma Gandhi University, Kottayam such as the founder professor and director of the School of Chemical Sciences, dean of Faculty of Science, founder director of the School of Professional Distance Education, director, College Development Council and controller of examinations of the university.

 From 1977 to 1983, Pillai worked as a postdoctoral research fellow, on deputation from Calicut University, Kerala, in the Universities of Tubigen and Mainz, Germany.

-From 1971 to 1983, he worked in the Universities of Kerala and Calicut University as UGC/CSIR Junor and senior research fellow, assistant professor and associate professor in the area of chemical sciences.
+From 1971 to 1983, he worked in the Universities of Kerala and Calicut University as UGC/CSIR Junior and senior research fellow, assistant professor and associate professor in the area of chemical sciences.